Jahn-Teller distortion on strained La$_3$Ni$_2$O$_7$ thin films: DFT details

 \section{DFT details}

 Our DFT calculations employ the Vienna ab-initio simulation package (VASP) code \cite{kresse1996efficient} with the projector augmented wave (PAW) method \cite{kresse1999ultrasoft}.
 The cutoff energy for expanding the wave functions into a plane-wave basis is set to be 500 eV.
 The energy convergence criterion is 10$^{−8}$ eV.
-The $\Gamma$-centered 13$\times$13$\times$13 \textbf{k}-meshes are used here.
+The $\Gamma$-centered 13$\times$13$\times$13 \textbf{k}-meshes are used for crystal structure with three-dimensional periodicity and 13$\times$13$\times$1 \textbf{k}-meshes are used for monolayer.

+The two methods for simulating thin films are shown in Fig.~\ref{figS0}.
+In the main text, we adopt the computational method illustrated in Fig.~\ref{figS0}(a), using a crystal structure with three-dimensional periodicity but fixing $a$ and $b$ while allowing $c$ to relax freely, which corresponds to applying a biaxial strain.
+In Appendix \ref{Appendix:monolayer}, we employ the computational method shown in Fig.~\ref{figS0}(b).
+In this method, all lattice parameters are fixed in the software while the internal atoms are allowed to relax freely.
+Due to the presence of a vacuum layer, this method also effectively applies a biaxial strain to the monolayer material.